ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 You can delete the service by clicking the overflow menu in the **Virtual server instances** page and selecting **Delete service**.
 To delete an instance, click the trash icon after you select the wanted instance.

+## How do I open a support ticket for the Power Systems Virtual Server service?
+{: #support-ticket}
+{: faq}

+To open a support ticket, see [Getting help and support](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support).